GENERAL INFORMATION, CLIMATOLOGY AND WHEN TO GO

 WHERE TO EAT, SLEEP AND EQUIP FOR ACTIVITIES

-Apart from the mountain shelters, all the accommodation and restaurants on the island are on the coast, Miyanoura and Anbo being its two main nuclei:
+Apart from the mountain shelters, all the accommodation and restaurants on Yakushima are on the coast, Miyanoura and Anbo being its two main nuclei:

 - Both are close to the access roads to the trails where the cedars abound.
 I stayed at the Yakushima Youth Hostel, next to the Miyanoura port; I have good memories although it was a bit expensive, like all the accommodation on the island.